kapow-games/documentation/source/includes/_client-api.md

 Parameter | Description
 --------- | -----------
-text | The text to be shared.
+text | Text to be shared.
-medium | The medium on which you want to share the post.
+medium | Medium on which you want to share the post.
 Either of `facebook`/`twitter`.
 Skip this attribute if you want Kapow to pop up the generic share dialog.

 # Scoreboard Display
 ```javascript